esonpaguia/r-tutorial/readme.md

   Results for dollar values need to be calculated with $0.01 precision, but need to be presented in Units of $1000 (i.e. 1k) with no decimal points.

   Note: Your colleague has warned you that it is okay for tax for any given month to be negative (in accounting terms, negative tax translates into a deferred tax asset).

+## Section 4: Matrices
+* Indexation
+* First Matrix
+* Different ways to create a matrix